Faculty/Staff Wellness

 Breathing and Relaxation Breaks

-Breathing or relaxation exercises can help you get rid of tension so you can focus on your work and tasks at hand.
+Breathing or relaxation exercises can help you get rid of tension so you can focus on your work and tasks.
 Taking just a few minutes can reward you with renewed energy and engagement throughout your day.
 Begin by taking take several deep breaths to help you become more present and attentive and to let go of the distracting “chatter” in your mind.

 Refer to these other breathing exercises and guides to learn more: